ApolloAuto/apollo/docs/08_Planning/open_space_trajectory_optimizer_en.md

                                &(state_result_ds(2, i)));
   }
    ```
-8. The trajectory information is loaded by loadtrajectory() function.
+8. The trajectory information is loaded by LoadTrajectory() function.
 Because the current optimization does not consider the end point control state, the end-point control state of the trajectory is processed (Steer = 0, a = 0).
     ``` cpp
     LoadTrajectory(state_result_ds, control_result_ds, time_result_ds)
     ```

-9. Output: Optput is optimized trajectory information.
+9. Output: Output is optimized trajectory information.

 # Algorithm Detail